Moberly Five And Drive Theatre

 1 person favorited this theater

 When B & B decided to replace its two aging downtown movie houses with a new million-dollar multiplex, it was natural that the company consider building on land that it already owned.
-The drive-in site was considered a good location, but it was larger than necessary for the five-screen theater.
-Someone at B & B had a bright idea: Build the indoor theater at the back of the lot, and put the drive-in screen back to work as well.
-The new theater would be called the Moberly Five-and-Drive
+The drive-in site was considered a good location, but it was larger than necessary for the five-screen theatre.
+Someone at B & B had a bright idea: Build the indoor theatre at the back of the lot, and put the drive-in screen back to work as well.
+The new theatre would be called the Moberly Five-and-Drive Theatre

 While the drive-in’s projection booth had been damaged by vandals, the screen was in good shape: It had been erected before the drive-in’s final season.
 The original screen was destroyed by a violent wind storm.
 During this time someone kept the playground in good shape probably for the children in the neighborhood to use.